Where the Wildflowers Are

 Pacific Bleeding Heart (Dicentra formosa)

 Just starting to come into bloom is Pacific Bleeding Heart (Dicentra formosa).
 Common in moist forests and alongside streams and rivers, Pacific Bleeding Heart forms a lacy carpet of fern-like green leaves.
 Clusters of five to fifteen heart-shaped pink flowers dangle from the stem of the plant.
-The seeds are dispersed by ants which are attracted to a white oil-rich appendage on each black pebbled seed.
+The seeds are dispersed by ants which are attracted by a white oil-rich appendage on each black pebbled seed.

 Skunk Cabbage (Lysichiton americanum)